 Maybe the reason for your holiday is to see cool parts of the world, and experience their culture.
 Again, you don’t want nutrition to get in the way of this, so you shouldn’t feel guilty about having an authentic pizza in Napoli or eating the odd chocolate-covered waffle in Belgium.

-Realistically, there is only a limited amount of damage you can do to yourself in the space of a week or two.
+Realistically, there is only a limited amount of damage you can do to yourself in the space of a week.

 The aim here is to find your own balance between enjoying your holiday and making sure you don’t come back feeling like you’ve completely outdone your hard work over the previous months.